krateoplatformops/github-provider-kog-chart/README.md

 ### values.yaml

 You can customize the chart by modifying the `values.yaml` file.
 For instance, you can select which resources the provider should support in the oncoming installation by setting the `restdefinitions` field in the `values.yaml` file.
+This may be useful if you want to limit the resources managed by the provider to only those you need, reducing the overhead of managing unnecessary controllers.
 The default configuration enables all resources supported by the chart.

 ### Verbose logging